 George Kuh, an influential scholar of higher education, defines student engagement as, “The time and effort students devote to activities that are empirically linked to desired outcomes of college."

 The Student Engagement Scholarship increases the quality of students’ experience by assisting with the cost of attending Baylor and by supporting opportunities for students to develop life skills, build friendships, and learn outside the classroom.

 The Student Engagement Scholarship is available to recipients of a Living-Learning Community (LLC) scholarship.
-The Student Engagement scholarship as a “second phase” of the LLC scholarship.
-This helps students maintain funding beyond the first academic year while honoring their commitment to co-curricular engagement at Baylor.
+The Student Engagement scholarship acts as a “second phase” of the LLC scholarship - this helps students maintain funding beyond the first academic year while honoring their commitment to co-curricular engagement at Baylor.

 A Student Engagement Scholarship recipient must: